zmkfirmware/zmk/docs/docs/behaviors/mod-morph.md

 ### Advanced configuration

-`masked-mods`
+`keep-mods`

-When a modifier specified in `mods` is being held, it won't be sent along with the morphed keycode if it is also part of `masked-mods`.
-To sent all modifiers along with the morphed keycode, set `masked-mods` to `<0>`.
-By default, `masked-mods` equals `mods`.
+When a modifier specified in `mods` is being held, it won't be sent along with the morphed keycode, unless it is also specified in `keep-mods`.
+By default, `keep-mods` equals `0`.

 For example, the following configuration morphs `LEFT_SHIFT` + `BACKSPACE` into `DELETE`, and morphs `RIGHT_SHIFT` + `BACKSPACE` into `RIGHT_SHIFT` + `DELETE`.